TendTo/lucid/docs/Bindings.md

 <details>
 <summary>

-#### ImportError: libpython3.12.so.1.0: cannot open shared object file: No such file or directory
+<b>ImportError: libpython3.12.so.1.0: cannot open shared object file: No such file or directory</b>
 </summary>

 This error occurs when the expected Python shared library is not found in the expected location on the system